-This blog post is a must read because many homeowners get duped and spend thousands of $ on basement waterproofing when waterproofing the basement is not going to solve the underlying cause of a wet basement.
+This post is a must read because many homeowners get duped and spend thousands of $ on basement waterproofing when waterproofing the basement is not going to solve the underlying cause of a wet basement.

 Important Facts About Leaky Basements and Heavy Rains